XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/INSTALL-STANDALONE.md

 The installation steps mentioned below will allow you to set up RoboTutor as a standalone application without installing the RoboLauncher and RoboTransfer applications.

 **Note:**
-1. The installation instructions work for both Windows as well as Mac OS.
+1. The installation instructions work for both Windows and Mac OS.
 2. Terminal in Mac OS is referred to as Command Prompt in Windows OS.
 3. Use batch scripts (.bat files) for Windows OS and shell scripts (.sh files) for Mac OS.